-If you’re here for the whole enchilada, let’s start with the core features of the Pelican PSF-1 before moving onto the current Pelican shower filter reviews to see what owners are saying.
+If you’re here for the whole enchilada, let’s start with the core features of the Pelican PSF-1 before moving on to the current Pelican shower filter info to see what you should expect.

 Pelican Premium Shower Filter Overview

-As part of our comprehensive analysis for each product we review, we dive deep into the current reviews to identify the pros and cons owners are experiencing.
+As part of our comprehensive analysis for each product we review, we dive deep into the current info to identify the pros and cons.
 We then pass our findings along to you to help you make the most informed buying decision.

-Here’s what we found during our deep dive into the current Pelican shower filter reviews:
+Here’s what we found during our deep dive into the Pelican shower filter:

-- If you live in an area with chloramine-treated municipal water, we highly recommend the Pelican PSF-1 because current owners are finding relief for skin issues caused by chloramine exposure.
+- If you live in an area with chloramine-treated municipal water, we highly recommend the Pelican PSF-1 because you’ll find relief for skin issues caused by chloramine exposure.
 The Pelican PSF-1 is one of few shower filters that effectively removes both chlorine and chloramines.

 - The Pelican filter works quite well for eliminating foul-smelling odors such as sulfur or iron bacteria-related funk.

-- The Pelican shower filter installation instructions are easy to follow and the installation itself is a breeze for most people.
+- The Pelican shower filter installation instructions are easy to follow and the installation itself is a breeze.

 - If you previously used the Aquasana shower filter, you may find that the Pelican PSF-1 is superior.